“The Spectrophotomer was my most impactful invention - it opened whole new avenues of research and discovery.”Dr. Arnold O. Beckman

 During WWII, the US natural rubber supply was cut-off and the military began making synthetic rubber.
 However, the low yield of usable rubber could not meet the needs of the tire supplies to support the war effort.

 To ensure quality rubber products, the concentration of butadiene in the source materials needed to be determined.
-The US Office of Rubber Reserve asked Beckman Instruments to begin construction of IR Spectrophotometers based on the design used by Shell Development Company.
+Given the quality of the initial Beckman spectrophotometers, the US Office of Rubber Reserve asked Beckman Instruments to begin construction of IR Spectrophotometers based on the design used by Shell Development Company that could measure the chemical concentration of the source materials just before they were used in the rubber production.

 By 1942, Beckman Model IR-1s were used at all synthetic rubber factories to analyze constituent materials during manufacture.